-In contrast to other brands, Samsung hasn't made radical changes of direction, even in this tenth year of Galaxy S phones.
+In contrast to other brands, Samsung hasn't made radical changes of direction, even in this tenth year of Galaxy S phones when the S10 launched.
 The iPhone, in contrast, is very different moving from iPhone 8 to iPhone X, while Huawei has aggressively established itself with its P and Mate models.

 So did Samsung get it right all those years ago, or is Samsung getting a bit … samesung?